It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 So on that note, what’s been your best ever travel experience?

-Oh, you know it’s so hard to choose!
+Oh, it’s so hard to choose!
 There are literally thousands of incredible moments to choose from.
+I’ve hiked in the desert in Namibia, walked across glaciers in New Zealand, watched the sunrise over Angkor Wat…

 One of the most meaningful experiences for me, though, took place in the Democratic Republic of the Congo.
 There, I hiked deep into the jungle to meet wild mountain gorillas, then climbed an active volcano that contains the world’s largest lava lake.
 The night I spent sleeping beside its caldera, listening to the lava bubble and splash, was one of the most magical moments of my life.